Yuxinzhao030/sometimes-ready-final/README.md

 Overall, this highlights that:

 > **model assumptions must align with representation structure** and that not all classifiers are suitable for dense semantic embeddings.

+An important finding is that **TF-IDF consistently outperforms SBERT embeddings on this dataset**, indicating that lexical patterns, keyword usage, and phrase frequency carry highly discriminative information for fake news detection.

 ---